 Planning to visit the Hachiko Dog Statue in Shibuya, Tokyo with your family?
 These family-focused FAQs cover cost, location, timing, and how to make the most of this quick but meaningful stop with kids.

-A: The Hachiko Statue is right outside Shibuya Station at the Hachiko Exit.
-It’s one of Tokyo’s most famous meeting spots and is easy to find once you leave the station.
+A: The Hachiko Statue is located right outside Shibuya Station at the Hachiko Exit, one of the busiest train stations in Tokyo.
+It’s one of the city’s most famous meeting spots, making it easy for families to find as soon as they step out of the station.

-A: Hachiko was an Akita dog known for waiting at Shibuya Station every day for nearly 10 years after his owner passed away.
-His loyalty made him a national symbol of devotion and love in Japan.
+A: Hachiko was an Akita dog who became famous for waiting at Shibuya Station every day for nearly 10 years after his owner passed away.
+His loyalty touched the hearts of people across Japan, and the statue was built to honor him as a national symbol of devotion and love.

-A: Yes, the Hachiko Statue is outdoors and accessible 24 hours a day.
-At night it is beautifully lit and less crowded, which can be calmer for families.
+A: Yes, the Hachiko Statue is outdoors and open 24 hours a day.
+At night, it is beautifully lit and often less crowded, giving families a calmer way to enjoy the statue and take memorable photos without the daytime rush.

 Until Next Time…